Land Lease in Ontario

 There are three main types of land leases in Canada

-1. Planned Communities - Commercial real estate developers develop communities where the residents just need to buy the house, while the land remains the property of the developer.
+1. Planned Communities: Commercial real estate developers develop communities where the residents can buy only the house, while the land remains the developer's property.
 Retirement communities are often based on such models.
-This type of development can also be seen in some urban areas.
+Similar developments can also be seen in some urban areas.

-2. Institutional Land - This category includes lands belonging to public institutions and municipalities that have dedicated pieces of land which are available to be leased.
+2. Institutional Land: Lands belonging to public institutions and municipalities that have dedicated land parcels available for leasing.

-3. Land belonging to First Nations - First Nations of Canada have been leasing reserve lands for private use.
-These leases are particularly popular with those looking to own cottages at a lower price.
+3. Land belonging to First Nations: First Nations of Canada have been leasing reserve lands for private use, and are particularly popular with those looking to own cottages at a lower price.

 Advantages and Disadvantages of Land Lease Houses